-The Museums Service plan to undertake a pilot season of events in summer 2018 in order to test these suggestions and identify the optimum programme in Autumn/Winter 2018.
-We plan to put together a 5 year programme - with Year 1 being in 2018 and Year 5 in 2022.
+Following the Feasibility Study the Museums Service carried out some pilot events in Summer 2018 to test suggestions.
+A further pilot season of events will take place in summer 2019 in order to test these suggestions and identify the optimum programme in Autumn/Winter 2019.
+In association wih the structure there will be a 5 year programme - with Year 1 being in 2020 and Year 5 in 2024.
 There will be ongoing provision for review during this period.

 No events are planned to take place in the out-of-season months and a phased programme of event and activity development will be considered to counter the risk of the Museum Service taking on too much too soon.
+Hence the pilot events in 2018 and 2019.
 A full marketing strategy will also be developed and deployed.

-The Museum Service is very conscious of its obligation to minimise the risk of noise and other disturbances to its neighbours and will undertake to; give notice of evening events taking place, restrict event finish times, careful screening and positioning of pa equipment, conducting noise monitoring during events and using areas of the castle that are less likely to create a noise disturbance wherever possible.
+The Museum Service is committed to its obligation to minimise the risk of noise and other disturbances to its neighbours and will undertake to; give notice of evening events taking place, restrict event finish times, careful screening and positioning of pa equipment, conducting noise monitoring during events and using areas of the castle that are less likely to create a noise disturbance wherever possible.
+The Museums Service has prepared a document of proposed events which clearly sets out our intention and shows timings and location of events.
+Appendix 5 (Select Committee, Nov 2018)

-The Museums Service have also prepared a Heritage Impact Survey to understand the impact of increased events on the Castle grounds and help us to mitigate against any damage.
+The Museums Service have also prepared a Heritage Impact Assessment to understand the impact of increased events on the Castle grounds and help us to mitigate against any damage.
 Events will be scheduled to enable a sensible time for ground recovery.